Readers will show up to your metaphorical yard for a good story…but they will come back for a good protagonist…

 When your book is years old and readers have long since read it, it’s the main character they’ll remember, the joy and fear and happiness they experienced on behalf of that protagonist that will make them remember your book—and you!

-- Make your protagonist powerful
+- Why a protagonist should be powerful

-- Give your protagonist trouble
+- The qualities your protagonist needs

 What is a protagonist?